Share this publication

 How much does the Paris Tropical Carnival cost?

 Free!!
 That’s right and not only that, everyone is invited to Paris Carnival!
 It’s a fun and friendly event for the whole family and there is nothing but positive vibes and joy surrounding this must-see event.

 How to get to Paris?

 Paris Charles de Gaulle Airport is the largest international airport in Europe with loads of flights all over the world.
 To get a quote for a flight click here.
 Paris being a major international city in Europe is also well connected by bus and train.
 Get a quote for a rental car here.

 Where to stay in Paris?

 There are so many accommodation options in Paris to suit all levels of comfort, desires and budget.
-Check out some accommodation options here.
+Check out some accommodation deals here.